jddecker/tvnextepisode/README.md

 # TV Show next episode

-A quick Python script to query [TV Maze](https://tvmaze.com) API and find the next airtime for a TV show.
+A quick Python and PowerShell and to query [TV Maze](https://tvmaze.com) API and find the next airtime for a TV show.

-## Usage
+## Python Usage

 You can just run the script or you can put an argument after it.